xyflow/xyflow/packages/svelte/README.md

   <MiniMap />
 </SvelteFlow>
 ```

-## Development

-If you want to check out the current version you need to run the following command from the root directory:

-1. `pnpm install` - install dependencies
-2. `pnpm build` - needs to be done once
-3. `pnpm dev` - starts dev server

-You can now access the examples under http://127.0.0.1:5173

 ## How to Contribute

 **Show us what you make:** Drop it in into our [Discord Server](https://discord.com/invite/Bqt6xrs), [tweet](https://twitter.com/reactflowdev) at us, or email us at info@reactflow.dev